yuanzheliu/webrtc/README.md

 Now you can initializa the framework in your browser.
 In this framework, a signal server is created.
 You can access the server with the port specified in the server file.
 You will be asked to input a room name.
 One other user can enter the room by entering the same name.

+# Description
++ The interfaces can be configured to show current audio transcript, select audio track, and enable text communication, API required tho.

-Use the callback function in the low-level java library to coordinate with translation API.
++ Use the callback function in the low-level java library to coordinate with translation API.
 Audio down-sampling may be needed.